 Our maritime climate is distinctly different to Auckland city just 12k away to the west.
 We are warmer and dryer when it matters (particularly January to April), lying in the rain shadow between the Waitakere ranges to the West and the Coromandel peninsula to the East.

-Our impoverished soils are separated from the base rock by varying depths of aluminium-rich rubbery but water-retaining yellow clay.
-If the best wines are made in the poorest soils we have a great foundation!
+Our impoverished soils are separated from the base rock by varying depths of aluminium-rich, water-retaining yellow clay.
+If the best wines are made in the poorest soils then we have a great foundation!

 We have an intensive organic program of soil improvement with composting (picking up by hand and mulching all our pruned canes into our compost heap with marc from the winery (stems, seeds, skins and lees), together with seaweed fungal enhancers and organic lime.
 In addition, we promote wild pasture with wild flowers in all our rows to increase the organic matter and attract beneficial insect predators.
 The vineyard is managed entirely ithout irrigation (ie dry farming).